 4-minute walk from JR Iida line Sawa Station(From Shinjuku, appx 3 hours by train)

 5-minute drive from Ihoku IC of Chuo-Jidosha-do

 We have been posting blog posts about renovation, etc since we took over the house.
-(Japanese Only)
+(Available in Japanese only)